This page contains information specific for graduate students and their advisors. Visit the official Oregon State University COVID-19 website.

 Graduate Employees on an active appointment may irrevocably donate up to 30 hours of accrued sick leave to other Graduate Employees on an active appointment.
 More details related to this program can be found in the CGE contract.
 For specific questions related to donating or applying for donated sick leave with pay, please submit questions to AskHR@oregonstate.edu.

-Please also review the FAQs for researchers and information from the Research Office IRB.
+Please also review information from the Research Office IRB.
 Find updates from the Task Force for Research Continuity and Resilience and policies on resuming on-site and field-based research activities.

 Find guidelines for all instructors on teaching remotely.